Annette Conlon: 1995-2006 The Dallas years

 Not long after moving to Dallas, Texas, the group was contacted by a Boston area band claiming they owned the copyright to the name Somebody's Sister.
 Voting between all four band members (bass player Chris Harris had joined the band) the name Eden Automatic was born, and with it came the group's more alternative rock sound.
 From the late 1990s through early 2000s Eden Automatic toured the states of Texas, through New Mexico, Colorado, Oklahoma, Louisiana, Mississippi, Alabama, and Florida.
 Eden Automatic released four CDs.
 During this time Conlon went from sharing the stage to fronting the stage.
 She shared more of the songwriting duties and began penning her own songs.
 In 2002, struggling with vocal polyps from smoking, the band took a three-month break from touring while Annette recovered.
 Back on the road, and back in the studio, Annette struggled to find the powerhouse voice previously referenced to as Blondie, Portishead, and Jefferson Airplane and another six weeks of vocal isolation was needed in order to complete vocals for As For Now.
 The band started to book more acoustic gigs and less full band gigs.
 Not long after, Doug and Annette Conlon relocated to Culver City, California, and then bassist Greg Terhune moved to Candler, North Carolina.

 2007-present California

 During her first few years in California, Conlon performed with husband Doug Conlon under the moniker "The Conlons."
 It was not until she became ill with a retropharyngeal abscess and almost died in 2012 that things would change.
 After a two-year recovery Conlon began writing a solo record based on the emotional recovery of her illness.
 This record was funded by a successful Kickstarter campaign.
 At this point, Conlon began performing under her own name, Annette Conlon, and performs either solo, accompanied by Doug Conlon, or by a full band.
-Her vocal chords and health fully restored, Conlon embarked on the Compassionette Tour September 24-October 1, 2016, uniting music, fashion, food, and compassionate living.
+Her vocal cords and health fully restored, Conlon embarked on the Compassionette Tour September 24-October 1, 2016, uniting music, fashion, food, and compassionate living.